 The COVID-19 crisis requires a Whole Family response from state, local and tribal leaders.
 This page builds on ACF’s COVID-19 Resources and provides information geared towards state leaders.
 The intent is to provide current mandatory program flexibilities, guidance and resources in ACF programs, as well as information on other federal programs that serve vulnerable children and families.
 Information will be updated periodically.

-The CARES Act updates policy and provides supplemental funding for human services and other programs targeting vulnerable children and families.
+The CARES Act Visit disclaimer page (PDF)updates policy and provides supplemental funding for human services and other programs targeting vulnerable children and families.
 Information on supplemental funding is included below.

 Download a pdf version of this page: COVID-19 Resources for State, Local, and Tribal Human Services Leaders (PDF)

 This document (PDF) provides information for states on federal funding streams and resource opportunities, as well as policy information about digital inclusion.
 It is geared towards human services leaders adapting to virtual platforms to interact with participants, and developing innovative ways to accomplish critical tasks digitally.

 This document (PDF) provides information on ACF funding flexibilities for supporting a virtual workforce, and providing emergency personal protective equipment for staff working directly with clients.
 Information is also provided on any caps on administrative expenditures.